DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 DeLonghi La Specialista Arte vs Breville Barista Express

 Did you think I’d end my DeLonghi La Specialista Arte review without comparing it to everyone’s favorite semi automatic?
-Alright, that’s a bit of an exaggeration, but even I can admit that the Breville Barista Express is an incredibly well-rounded semi automatic.
+Alright, that’s a bit of an exaggeration, but even I can admit that the Breville Barista Express is an incredibly well-rounded hybrid machine.

 Between the two, the Barista Express offers almost double the grind settings as well as crucial features like programmable pre-infusion.
 You’ve also got more varied temperature settings to tinker with, although I find the La Specialista Arte’s interface to be more intuitive.